Meaning (psychology)

 Meaning is an epistemological concept used in multiple disciplines, such as psychology, philosophy, linguistics, semiotics, and sociology, with its definition depending upon the field of study by which it is being used.

 These multidisciplinary uses of the term are not independent and can more or less overlap; each construction of the term meaning can correspond with related constructions in other fields.
 The logical positivists, for example, associated meaning with scientific verification.

-Psychology

 Behaviorism

-According to B. F. Skinner, meaning is the modern version of idea.
+n of idea.
 Like an idea, a meaning is said to be expressed or communicated by an utterance.
 A meaning explains the occurrence of a particular word in the sense that if there had been a different meaning to be expressed, a different word would probably have appeared.
 Meaning has certain advantages over ideas because they have the possibility to be located outside the skin, and thus, according to Skinner, meanings can be observed directly.

 Cognitive psychology

 Jerome Bruner, one of the founding fathers of cognitive psychology, wrote:Very early on,...emphasis began shifting from 'meaning' to 'information', from the construction of meaning to the processing of information.
 These are profoundly different matters.
 The key factor in the shift was the introduction of computation as the ruling metaphor and of computability as a necessary criterion of a good theoretical model.
 Information is indifferent with respect to meaning...